 The National Memorial Arboretum Visitor Centre

-Fira came to Hillier to select a number of very special trees for the new visitor centre entrance, in the form of elegant but uncompromising cube-headed Quercus palustris.
-These unique cube-headed oak trees enhance the building and lead the guest to the entrance of the visitor centre where friendly, kind, volunteers offer a greeting.
+Fira came to Hillier to select a number of very special trees for the new visitor centre entrance.
+These were in the form of elegant but uncompromising cube-headed Quercus palustris.
+The unique cube-headed oak trees enhance the building and lead guests to the entrance of the visitor centre

-The NMA is seen as a place of joy, but the stories told there are powerful, disturbing, emotional and humbling.
-It`s hard to believe the suffering endured by the people who are remembered at this peaceful, uplifting and inspiring place.
+Many view the NMA as a place of joy, yet the stories shared there are powerful, disturbing, emotional and humbling.
+It’s difficult to fathom the suffering endured by the individuals commemorated at this peaceful, uplifting, and inspiring location.
 Please visit when you can, it’s an important place that deserves your time.

 NationalMemorial Arboretum entrance with Hillier Trees